 In just about every home we’ve decluttered and organized, we have discovered one or two types of items that clients accumulate, and those items are different for everyone.
 But it does give us a quick snapshot of what each client values most.
-Let us give you some examples you might relate to:
+Here some examples you might relate to:

 - Are you attached to books?
 Then you are not alone – this is a popular one.
-Many of our clients have amassed 1,000 books or more.
+Many of our clients have amassed hundreds of books or more.
 For most, books represent knowledge; book collectors love to learn and want quick access to information.

 - Are you attached to your children’s toys, baby clothes and school artwork, even though the kids have out-grown them?
 This is very common.
-Holding on to these things can indicate that you attach great value to your identity as a mom or dad.
+Holding on to these things can indicate that you attach great value to your identity as a mom/dad.